thales-ken/thales-ken/README.md

 # 👋 Hi there!
 I'm Thales Ken!
 I'm a full stack developer who loves to create solutions and web applications, especially with React.js.
-My journey in coding started in 2016 where I started working with C# developing ETL and RPA automations and desktop apps.
+My journey in coding started in 2016 when I started working with C# developing ETL and RPA automations and desktop apps.
 From there on my work involved creating new solutions in C#, transitioning projects to Python and creating SPAs with React.js!

 Here's a little about me: